 This class provides a foundational set of craniosacral principles and techniques.
 We'll cover related anatomy and physiology, including the core link between the cranium and sacrum, cranial wave, and individual cranial bones.
-It serves as a pre-requisite to the Craniosacral Certification Program, Core Series and Advanced courses.
+It serves as a pre-requisite to the Craniosacral Certification Program, Core Series and Elective courses.

 Craniosacral Core Series

 Craniosacral Certification Program

 The Certification Program is expressly designed for students who want to dedicate themselves to developing Craniosacral therapy as a primary modality in their practice.
-It offers a highly focused, in-depth training with the support, exploration, supervision, and feedback necessary for you to develop a full Craniosacral practice with competence and confidence.
-This program is based on the theories and techniques developed by William Sutherland and is also influenced by the work of John Upledger, Hugh Milne, and the biodynamic approaches to Craniosacral work.
-The Core Series is the backbone of Craniosacral knowledge and application.
-The additional Advanced Bodywork classes provide the meat on the bone, as they enable the students to expand their intuition, personal depth, and their trust in their healing abilities.
+It offers a highly focused, in-depth training with the support, exploration and feedback necessary for students to develop a full Craniosacral practice with competence and confidence.
+The added time and study allows for deepening into the work within a supervised and collegial circle -- honing intuition, personal depth and their trust in their healing abilities.

 Essentials of Intraoral Massage

 This 2-day course focuses on treating the musculature of the jaw, the hyoid muscles, the tongue, the TMJ, and the suboccipital muscles.
 We have a strong focus on mastering the anatomy of the region.
 This 16-hour course prepares manual practitioners to meet the WA state requirements for endorsement.